ageapps/docker-chat/README.md

 This project tries to follow a [Microservices architecture] where either in the [basic](#basic) setup nor the [advanced](#advanced)  consist on multiple services that run in separate containers

+<a name='features'></a>

+## Features

+In order to provide a realistic demo this applications has the following features:

++  __Database Perssistance:__ all messages and users are stored perssistently in a database.

++ __Session Management:__ whenever te name is introduced, a session is created and managed using NodeJS module [Express Session].
+Aditionally, in order to have persistent sessions while scalling our services, sessions are stored in the database using [MongoStore].
++ __Websocket Support:__ being a chat application it's needed some kind of real time comunication between the clients and the server, for this [SocketIO] is used as [WebSocket] library.
+When scalling services using WebSockets there are 2 things to take care of;
+    + `Session affinity`: in order to stablish the [WebSocket handshake] between the client and one of the replicas.
+    + `Message replication`: once the hanndshake is stablished, messages need to be replicated through al replicas usinga  queue that comunicates all of them.

+IMAGE WEBSOCKET

++ __Storage Management:__  users can upload a profile photo, this implies handling file uploads and storage management.
+When scalling services, storage management becomes more complicated because all replicas need to access the same filesystem.
+This will be solved in 2 ways:
+    + Local volume: when using `docker-compose` in a local enviroment this can be solved by creating a shared Docker `volume` between replicas.
+    + Distributed filesystem: when deploying the application in a real-life enviroment, replicas will be distributed son sharing a local volume becomes impossible.
+For this, [Distributed Filesystems] are the best solution, in this example it will be used [GlusterFS].

+IMAGE STORAGE

 ## Demo